 Healthcare providers will monitor you until you are awake.
 You may need an x-ray to look at your shoulder joint and monitor for complications.
 Do not move your shoulder until your healthcare provider says it is okay.
 You may be given instructions on what movements to avoid.
 You may able to go home when your pain is controlled or you may need to spend a night in the hospital.

 What are the risks of a shoulder arthroscopy?

-You may bleed more than expected or get an infection.
+You may get an infection.
 Nerves, ligaments, tendons, or blood vessels may be damaged during your procedure.
 You may get a blood clot in your arm or have trouble moving your shoulder.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health